zat1999/RTOS/WEEK3_TaskScheduling/readme.md

 https://www.youtube.com/watch?v=1OOijP3sb5g

 The LED will blink 5 times then suspend the thread responsible for the blink.
-Another task is responsible for constantly listening duing the suspended states of the blink phase.
+Another task is responsible for constantly listening during the suspended states of the blink phase.

 3. LED_Blink_Updater